Introduction

 • Learn the motivation for learning to document software

 No code is self-explanatory.
-It’s a tool we design, or, more often, a complex organism that develops as we use it, such as a library of functions used within a research team to perform certain kinds of analysis.
+It’s a tool we design, or, more often, a complex organism that develops as we use it with our colleagues.
 To explain our code we must write software documentation.

-These documents provide information about our programs for everyone involved in its development, use, and future re-use.
+This provides information about our programs for everyone involved in its development, use, and future re-use.
 Documentation may consist of text, tips within a computer environment, and diagrams that guide the user in using a (potentially complex) software tool.
-It explained how the software works why it behaves the way it does.
+It explains how the software works why it behaves the way it does.

-It’s a common occurrence to get a software package, whether it’s written by ourselves, a colleague, or someone else, that’s near-impossible to use because it’s unclear what each function or tool does.
-Maybe we look at the source code itself, but we can’t make head-nor-tail of it.
-Maybe the only person who can use this software is the person who wrote it—unless you wrote it and forgot what you were thinking when you did!
+We often encounter software packages, whether written by ourselves, a colleague, or someone else, that’s difficult to use because it’s unclear what it does and how it works.
+Maybe we try to read the source code itself, but we can’t make head-nor-tail of it.
+Sometimes it seems like the only person who can use this software is the person who wrote it.
+Other times, you wrote the code forgot what you were thinking when you did!

 Challenge